These French Pancakes, also known as French Crepes, are thin vanilla pancakes perfect as a comforting breakfast or dessert for any occasion.

 Now, whisk in the remaining wet ingredients: milk, melted butter, and vanilla.

 Finally, whisk in the flour and sugar.
 Whisk until you have a smooth batter with almost no lumps.
 There are always a few lumps left, but that’s ok!

 Cooking The Crepes

 That’s the tricky part about crepe.
-How to cook crepe to make thin crepes?
+How to cook crepes to make thin crepes?
 That’s the most frequent question I get asked as a French passionate about making crepes.

 Keep in mind that the first crepe is always a mess, and most of the time, it’s too thick and not the best.
 That’s because the pan needs some time to reach its best temperature.

-The pan should be hot but not ultra-hot, or the batter splits in the pan when you tilt the pan to spread the batter.
+The pan should be hot but not ultra-hot, or the batter should split in the pan when you tilt the pan to spread the batter.

 The best is to use a Tefal pan.
 It has a red hot spot in the center of the crepe pan that tells you when the pan is hot and ready to add the batter.

 The technique to spread your crepe nice and thin is to first tilt the pan, add about 1/3 cup batter on top of the pan, and work by circular motion to gently spread batter everywhere on the pan surface.

 If you miss batter, add more as you go.
 If you added too much batter, tilt the pan above the bowl with the crepe batter to remove excess.
 You should end up with just enough batter to cover the 10-inch pan surface.